On the structure of the Bloch--Kato Selmer groups of modular forms over anticyclotomic $\mathbf{Z}_p$-towers: Growth of Selmer groups: the case of

 \subsubsection{Setup}

 Throughout the appendix, we assume $p\nmid 2N\varphi(N)(k-1)!h_K$, $p$ splits in $K$ and $a_p(f)=0$.
 We recall here Lei's theory of plus/minus Coleman maps for modular forms \cite{lei10, lei-compositio}.
 As the Galois representation $V$ is crystalline, we can form the corresponding Dieudonn\'e module $D(V) =\Dcris(V)$, which is equipped with the decreasing de Rham filtration and the semi-linear operator $\varphi$.
 For $i\in \Z$, we write $D^i(V)$ for the $i$-th filtration of $D(V)$.
-In addition, since we have the Fontaine--Laffaille condition, i.e., $p>k-1$, we have a strongly divisible lattice $D(T)\subset D(V)$ (see, e.g., \cite[Theorem 4.3]{bloch-kato:l-fcts-tamagawa-numbers}).
-The lattice $D(T)$ inherits a filtration from $D(V)$, and we use $D^i(T)$ to denote its $i$-th counterpart.
+In addition, since {we assume the Fontaine--Laffaille condition $p>k-1$ holds, there is a strongly divisible lattice $D(T)\subset D(V)$ (see \cite[D\'efinition 7.7]{FL} or \cite[Theorem 4.3]{bloch-kato:l-fcts-tamagawa-numbers}), which inherits a filtration from $D(V)$.
+We denote this filtration by $D^\bullet(T)$}.

 Throughout \S\ref{sec:appendix-review-plus-minus} we will fix $w\in \{v,\bar{v}\}$.
 As $K_{\infty,w}/K_w$ is a totally ramified $\Z_p$-extension of $K_w = \Q_p$, we have the Perrin-Riou regulator as constructed in \cite[\S2]{lei10}: